m5stack/M5Stack/docs/Power_capabilities.md

 Document v0.1

 The power management capabilities are provided by the IP5306 power controller, specifically the IP5306_I2C version of the controller, that can be accessed on the I2C bus at address 0x75.
-Access is possible using the `POWER` class, located in `Power.h` and `Power.cpp`, automatically included with `#include "M5Stack.h"`.
+Access is possible via M5.Power, which is implemented in `src/utility/Power.h` and `src/utility/Power.cpp`, and becomes available with `#include "M5Stack.h"`.

 ### Capabilities